100 Famous Logos: Design Lessons & Brand Strategy for 2026

 - My Take: The checkmark is a universally understood symbol for “done,” “correct,” or “yes.”
 It’s a simple, effective way to communicate reliability.
 It’s a bit boring, but in the telecoms world, reliability and boring are better than excitement and broken.

 - Lesson for You: Use universal symbols to your advantage.
-A checkmark, a plus sign, a heart—these symbols need no translation and can communicate a core benefit instantly.
+A checkmark, a plus sign, or a heart—these symbols require no translation and can convey a core benefit instantly.

 87. The New York Times